samundra/Loadshedding-Indicator/README.md

 #### For Issues
 - For feature request and issues please use github issues tracker [new_issue][new_issue]

-Currently there is no option for updating to the latest load-shedding routine, one has to manually update routine using [batti].
+Currently there is no option for updating to the latest load-shedding routine, one has to manually update `routine.xml` using [batti].

 - Go to the batti sub-folder, and issue the following command